 - There are two "free" spaces that can be used for events: Rivers Crossing and the Gwinnett Campus.
 Aderhold Hall is also an option but not encouraged because of the difficulty with parking.

 - The Georgia Center is another popular option.
-The Georgia Center is a one-stop-shop because everything needed is available under one roof: hotel rooms, catering, meeting space.
+The Georgia Center is a one-stop shop because everything needed is available under one roof: hotel rooms, catering, and meeting space.

 - If those two options won't work, there are many venues in Athens that can be discussed.